Schools have several options regarding the funding of the School-Community Financial Life Skills Resource Library.

 Schools may consider:

-- prompting business education students to develop a business plan to fundraise for the program
+- prompting student students to develop a business plan to fundraise for the program

 Also consider contacting your local Chamber of Commerce, Lions, Zonta or Rotary organisation.